quuinnn/NixOS-Configs/README.md

 Flatpak

 # License
 It's just a modified version of the BSD 3 License without any copyright.
-It allows you to modify this for any usage but with ZERO warranty and that's all no publishing of the source code needed or anything else.
+It allows you to modify this for any usage but with ZERO warranty and that is all.
 For more information, [read this](https://github.com/fortunef/NixOS-Configs/blob/main/LICENSE).